pgruetter/sdl-docs/docs/getting-started/get-airports.md

 ## Try it out

     docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config demo:latest -c /mnt/config --feed-sel download
+:::danger Whoops!
+This does not work, can you spot the mistake?

 Explanation command
 You should see a file named ... in your pwd